List of The Howard Stern Show staff: Jon Hein

 Jon Hein made his first guest appearances on the show on May 3, 2001, discussing television shows that have "jumped the shark", a term he uses to describe when a show has passed its prime (based on an episode of the show, Happy Days, where a previously popular and well-done show clearly and memorably began to go downhill).
 In late 2005, while experimental programming was broadcast on Howard 100 and Howard 101, Hein presented the first edition of Superfan Roundtable.
-His success in on-air hosting led him to become the co-host of The Wrap-Up Show when the show moved to Sirius XM in January 2006.
+His success in on-air hosting led him to become the co-host of The Wrap-Up Show when the show moved to SiriusXM in January 2006.

 Hein was a co-host on the weekly Thursday show, "Jon Hein's TV Show" with J. D. Harmeyer, Steve Brandano and Jenny Hutt.
 He also co-hosted the weekly Friday show "Geek Time" with Jason Kaplan and Ralph Cirella.
 Both shows have since been canceled.